 Jack, as was usual when he sparred with Teal'c, was losing.
 The big alien had been gracious enough not to trounce him in seconds, but Jack had yet to land a blow, whereas Teal'c had already snaked past his defense several times.

 Teal'c let loose a powerful punch aimed at Jack's torso, and for Jack, time slowed down.
 He crouched, one hand seizing Teal'c's wrist, the other just behind his elbow.
 He pulled slightly, using Teal'c's momentum to pull him into his hip.
 Then he straightened from his crouch, pulling Teal'c up and over his shoulder.

 To Teal'c, it seemed as though he had been about to score another point when suddenly, and all too abruptly, he found himself airborne.
-At least the walls are padded.
+At least the walls were padded.